-I sear the meatballs until golden before I make the sauce and then add them in the end to poach and cook on the inside but you can also just let the raw meatballs poach in the hot sauce right away if you like.
-Your choice!
+I first sear the meatballs until they are nicely golden before I make the sauce.
+And then I add them in the end to poach and cook on the inside in the finished tomato sauce.
+But you can also just let the raw meatballs poach in the hot sauce from the very beginning if you like.

 A classic among spaghetti classics: spaghetti and meatballs!
 You can never go wrong with a pasta dinner like this!

 - 9 oz dry spaghetti (250 g)